 Mississippi passed a dangerous permitless carry law in 2016 which allows almost anyone to carry hidden, loaded guns in public without a background check or law enforcement oversight.
-In 2019, Mississippi had the third-highest rate of crime gun exports in the country.
+In 2020, Mississippi had the highest rate of crime gun exports in the country.
 To protect lives from gun violence, Mississippi legislators could require background checks and waiting periods before all gun sales, repeal the state’s dangerous permitless carry law, strengthen protections for victims of domestic violence and violent hate crimes, and invest in proven community violence intervention programs.

 What Mississippi Does Well

 - Partial mental health record reporting

 - Domestic violence gun laws